13 Forex CRM Features Brokers Need in 2026

 2. Automated Client Onboarding and KYC

-Red flag: If the CRM requires your compliance team to manually check every document and update statuses by hand, you’ll hit a bottleneck as soon as you scale past a few hundred clients.
+Red flag: If the CRM requires your compliance team to manually check every document and update statuses by hand, you will hit a bottleneck as soon as you scale past a few hundred clients.

 3. Comprehensive IB and Partner Management